MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 can only be one of 5 types.

-However, something needs to wrap this `Rust`-function, validate that `Whence` can be converted from the provided `int` from the `C`-style function, and check that the file-pointer is non-null, and turn it into a reference.
+However, something needs to wrap this `Rust`-function, validate that `Whence` can be converted from the provided `int` from the `C`-style function, and check that the file-pointer is non-null, turn it into a reference, and lastly handle the `Result`.

 Here's an example of how that could look: